Descriptive power and predictive limits of a discrete Hasimoto--DNLS model of protein backbone structure: Self-consistent field test

 \section{Self-consistent field test}

-The two barriers identified in Sec.~\ref{sec:decomposition} are static: they concern the information content of $V_{\text{eff}}$ extracted from known structures and follow from the algebraic structure of the Hasimoto decomposition [Eqs.~(\ref{eq:Vre})--(\ref{eq:Vim})], independently of any energy function or dynamical scheme.
+The two barriers identified in Sec.~\ref{sec:decomposition} are static: they concern the information content of $V_{\text{eff}}$ extracted from known structures and are properties of the local, real-potential reduction itself.
+They follow from discarding $V_{\text{im}}$ and from the geometric dominance of $V_{\text{re}}$ [Eqs.~(\ref{eq:Vre})--(\ref{eq:Vim})], and hence persist for any choice of energy-function parameterization within this model class.
 This point is demonstrated directly by what we term an \emph{oracle test}: in Fig.~\ref{fig:vim_info}(b) we supply the exact $V_{\text{re}}[n]$ computed from the native structure, which constitutes the best possible real potential that any energy function could produce, and attempt backbone reconstruction with $V_{\text{im}}=0$.
-The resulting RMSD of 20--120\,\AA{} (mean ${\sim}50$\,\AA) shows that even perfect knowledge of $V_{\text{re}}$ is insufficient, because the $2^{N}$ torsion-sign degeneracy is intrinsic to the decomposition and cannot be resolved by any choice of energy function.
+The resulting RMSD of 20--120\,\AA{} across all chain lengths (mean ${\sim}50$\,\AA; 40--120\,\AA{} for the longest 200--300-residue chains, cf.\ Sec.~\ref{sec:decomposition}) shows that even perfect knowledge of $V_{\text{re}}$ is insufficient, because the $2^{N}$ torsion-sign degeneracy is intrinsic to the real-potential reduction and cannot be resolved by any choice of energy function.

 A separate question is whether the DNLS can be used as a dynamical equation to drive an initially unfolded chain toward the native state, given a physically motivated effective potential.
-This possibility has been suggested in the context of modulation instability of the DNLS, where small perturbations of a uniform solution grow exponentially and may seed the formation of soliton-like secondary-structure elements.
-In this section we test this dynamical scenario directly by performing self-consistent field (SCF) iterations on all 856 proteins in our dataset, using two independent settings: one with hydrophobic and elastic potentials only, and one with an additional hydrogen-bond term.
+A natural dynamical hypothesis is that the DNLS could drive folding through modulation instability, in which small perturbations of a uniform solution grow exponentially and might seed the formation of soliton-like secondary-structure elements.
+We test this dynamical scenario directly by performing self-consistent field (SCF) iterations on all 856 proteins in our dataset, using two independent settings: one with hydrophobic and elastic potentials only, and one with an additional hydrogen-bond term.
 The SCF test provides a third, dynamical barrier that is independent of Barriers~I and~II and serves as an additional confirmation of the representational limitation.